tachibana-shin/assistant.koplugin/README.md

     -- Optional features
     features = {
-        dictionary_translate_to = "Turkish", -- Set language for the dictionary response, nil to disable dictionary. response_language = "Turkish", --  Set language for the other responses, nil to English response. hide_highlighted_text = false,  -- Set to true to hide the highlighted text at the top hide_long_highlights = true,    -- Hide highlighted text if longer than threshold long_highlight_threshold = 500,  -- Number of characters considered "long"
+        response_language = "Turkish", --  Set language for the other responses, nil to English response.
+        -- dictionary_translate_to = "German", -- if you want the language of the dictionary to be different from the response language, set it here. hide_highlighted_text = false,  -- Set to true to hide the highlighted text at the top hide_long_highlights = true,    -- Hide highlighted text if longer than threshold long_highlight_threshold = 500,  -- Number of characters considered "long"